byTheInK/Easier-Arch/README.md

 # About
 This is an **unofficial** Arch Linux installation guide.
 This guide tries to make the Arch Linux installation easier.
-If you have a question, you can open a n [issue](https://github.com/byTheInK/Easier-Arch/issues).
+If you have a question, you can open an [issue](https://github.com/byTheInK/Easier-Arch/issues).

 # Setting up